Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-The hepatoprotective effect of phycocyanin is mainly possible due to its free radical scavenging power and inhibition of lipid peroxidation.
-These various properties help reduce enzymatic losses in the liver and consequently protect it from potential cellular lysis.
+The hepatoprotective effect of phycocyanin is mainly due to its ability to scavenge free radicals and to inhibit lipid peroxidation.
+These properties help reduce enzymatic losses in the liver and consequently protect it from potential cell lysis.

 Posologie